YattaSolutions/org.eclipse.swt.browser.electron/README.md

 ## License

 _Electron for SWT_ is open sourced under the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/).
-The project is not yet part of SWT or an official Eclipse project.
-Anyhow, we are planning to contribute it to Eclipse once the integration is completed.
+This is not yet an official Eclipse project or part of SWT, but once the integration is complete we plan to submit it to the Eclipse Foundation as a project.

 ## Contributing